atlasphp/Atlas.Query/docs/upgrade.md

 # Upgrade Notes

-Upgrading from Atlas.Query 1.x should be painless.

-The primary difference is that it requires PHP 8.0, given the addition of expanded and stricter typehinting in 2.x.
+The primary difference from 1.x requires PHP 8.0, given the addition of expanded and stricter typehinting in 2.x.

 Generated placeholder tokens now have a different format; whereas in 1.x they